rohanjoshi3958/bettor/README.md

 - Demo/live source signaling for visibility when API key is absent.
 - Deployment-safe static path handling for local and containerized environments.

-## Future Improvements / Stretch Goals (Optional)
+## Future Improvements / Stretch Goals
 - Add automated tests for ranking, threshold/fallback rules, and API contracts.
-- Move cache to Redis for multi-instance consistency.
 - Add historical tracking and trend views by game/market.
 - Add auth/user preferences for leagues, markets, and thresholds.
-- Improve observability with structured logs and latency/error dashboards.

-## Link to website URL or application (Optional)
+## Link to website URL or application
 - Website: `https://rohanjoshi.net`